IRLL/HIPPO_Gym/README.md

 For the Intelligent Robot Learning Laboratory [(IRLL)](https://irll.ca) at the University of Alberta [(UofA)](https://ualberta.ca)
 Supported by the Alberta Machine Intelligence Institute [(AMII)](https://amii.ca)

-## Additional Resources
-(Link to repositories and any other material)